Building a Calling Smart View

 Another decision you'll want to make is how often should you be calling these leads?

-You can exclude leads from your calling Smart View that have had a call within a specified timeframe using not call_date in your search.
+You can exclude leads, from your calling Smart View, that have had a call within a specified timeframe adding a filter shown in the examples below in your filtered view.

 Let's say you have an inbound lead funnel and you want to call your leads every 4 hours.